Srcfount/MPT5/docs/Help/Databases.md

 if your database type is SQlite in setting:

 ![](images/4/setdb1.jpg)
-1. choise database file
+1. choice database file
 2. list of Tables
 3. Insert to Table that select (Show in Program Statements)
 4. Update Table that select (Show in Program Statements)
 5. Delete Table that select (Show in Program Statements)
 6. Join two or more Table that select (Show in SQL Statements)
-7. Browes Table
+7. Browse Table
 8. apply to program
 9. generate a SQL file